Analysis and Mitigation of Shared Resource Contention on Heterogeneous Multicore: An Industrial Case Study: Related Work

-Much effort has been devoted to address the problem of shared resource contention in multicore in the real-time systems research community.
-Partitioning of shared resources, especially shared cache~\cite{mancuso2013rtas,kim2013coordinated,ye2014coloris,kim2017attacking,farshchi2018deterministic,xu2019holistic,roozkhosh2020potential} and DRAM banks~\cite{kim2017attacking,farshchi2018deterministic}, has been extensively studied.
-Bandwidth throttling~\cite{yun2013rtas,xu2019holistic,ewarp20,saeed2022memory,saeed2023memory,MemPol23} has been another popular approach.
-For example, MemGuard~\cite{yun2013rtas} uses per-core hardware performance counters to throttle each core's bandwidth usage, which has been a standard throttling technique in many subsequent studies.
-Recently, both Intel and ARM also introduced hardware support for shared resource partitioning and throttling~\cite{intel-rdt,arm-mpam-supp}, though their effectiveness in providing isolation for real-time systems is still insufficient~\cite{zini2022analyzing,sohal2022closer,bechtel2023cache}.
 In most of these works, cores are partitioned between RT and best-effort cores.
-For example, Saeed et al. proposed a resource management system that reserves a single core as the RT core and dynamically throttles memory bandwidth usage of the other best-effort cores to bound their interference on the RT core~\cite{saeed2022memory,saeed2023memory}.
-However, such an approach can significantly under utilize computing resources.
-Likewise, for applications like the AR-HUD in the industrial challenge problem one core is not sufficient, meaning they would be unable to run due to a lack of computing capacity.
-RT-Gang~\cite{ali2019rt,ali2021virtual} offers more flexible scheduling potential as all cores can be utilized for both RT and best-effort tasks.
+For example, Saeed et al. proposed a memory utilization based dynamic throttling system that protects a single RT core by throttling memory bandwidth usage of the other best-effort cores~\cite{saeed2022memory,saeed2023memory}.
+Seals et al., also proposed a dynamic throttling system, which also can throttle iGPU's memory bandwidth, to protect a single RT core~\cite{eric2023bandwatch}.
+However, such an approach can significantly under-utilize computing resources.
+For example, in the AR-HUD industrial challenge problem, one RT core is not sufficient as the application consists of a multi-threaded CPU task and a GPU task, both of which need real-time guarantees.
+RT-Gang~\cite{ali2019rt,ali2021virtual} offers more flexible scheduling potential as all cores can be utilized for both real-time and best-effort tasks.
 This is because the OS automatically throttles the best-effort tasks only when a RT task is running on any core(s) in the multicore system.
-In this work, we leverage RT-Gang but address its limitations by adding GPU throttling, dynamic cache bandwidth throttling, and partitioned gang scheduling.
+However, it does not offer any protection between the real-time tasks on different cores and the iGPU.
+In this work, we leverage RT-Gang but address its limitations by adding iGPU throttling, CPU cache bandwidth throttling, and partitioned gang scheduling, which allowed us to successfully consolidate the ARM industrial challenge application while ensuring its performance in the presence of fully loaded aggressors on a real heterogeneous multicore platform.